mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Main.hs  Procfile  README.md  app.json	bin  cabal.config  haskell-on-heroku-tutorial.cabal
 ```

 For performance reasons, Haskell on Heroku does not include your app’s dependencies in the slug.
-If you want to experiment with your app in [GHCi](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html), you need to restore the dependencies first by using the `restore` command provided by the buildpack.
+If you want to experiment with your app in [GHCi](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html), you need to use the buildpack’s `restore` command to restore your app’s dependencies from storage.

 Use `heroku run` to launch a remote GHCi session: